 When commencing working in a Catholic school, staff are required to attend an Orientation Day.
-During the course of this day, new staff commence training in relation to CEWA's Child Protection Policy, Child Safe Framework and Child Protection Procedures & Mandatory Reporting Training.
+During the course of this day, new staff commence initial training in relation to CEWA's Child Protection Policy, Child Safe Framework and Child Protection Procedures & Mandatory Reporting Training.

-Annual and ongoing professional development occurs on the Code of Conduct and Keeping Safe Curriculum, as and when required.
+Annual and ongoing professional development occurs on the Code of Conduct and Keeping Safe Curriculum and when required.
 Annual online Child Protection Procedures & Mandatory Reporting training are mandated for all staff with completion recorded in myHR.
 A chain of emails is sent to the Principal and staff should expired Child Protection Procedures & Mandatory Reporting training occur.

 Child Protection and Child Abuse training has been a focus of St John's School since 2017, in line with education requirements.
-In mid 2016, the staff were trained in the Keeping Safe Child Protection Curriculum and began implementing the curriculum as part of the Health Education learning area curriculum throughout the year.
+In mid 2016, the staff were trained in the Keeping Safe Child Curriculum and began implementing the curriculum as part of the Health Education learning area curriculum throughout the year.
+A number of staff completed the Keeping Safe Curriculum Training at the beginning of the 2021 school year.

 The implementation of the Keeping Safe Curriculum is monitored when the Leadership Team review the teaching and learning programmes throughout the year.
 Aspects of the Keeping Safe Curriculum are also reinforced as the need arises.
+The Keeping Safe Curriculum is taught collaboratively by classroom teachers and the Health and Physical Education Specialist Teacher.

 During 2017, the extended version of the Code of Conduct for Catholic Schools was issued from CEWA.
-Staff worked together to unpack each of the Code's statements and to develop examples for each statement in relation to staff, parents and student.
+Staff worked together to unpack each of the Code's statements and to develop examples for each statement in relation to staff, parents/carers and student.
 During the commencement of 2018, the staff reviewed the Code of Conduct statements and assessed the degree of implementation and understanding to select those which requiring further focus during 2018.
 The voice of the child was one area the staff indicated required further exploration.
-The Code of Conduct will continue to be reviewed and embedded in 2020.
+The Code of Conduct will continue to be reviewed and embedded in 2021.